 Our guide took us to some of the famous scenes in the film including the kiosk where Harry Lime the racketeer escapes and the doorway (it makes sense if you’ve seen the film).
 She had lots of anecdotes from the filming as well as tales of post-war Vienna.

 Orsen Welles apparently got fed up of shooting the famous chase in the Viennese sewers and insisted on finishing the scenes on a set at Shepperton back in England.
-He was probably cold!
-We stayed above ground which was chilly enough on a February evening, especially as the walk moves slowly to make time for explanations in German and English.
+Maybe he was a bit cold!
+We stayed above ground which was chilly enough on a February evening, as the walk moves slowly to make time for explanations in German and English.
 Make sure to wrap up warm to really enjoy this leisurely stroll through some of Vienna’s most famous sights.
 Book The Third Man walking tour Vienna here.

 Ride the Vienna ferris wheel at the Prater

 The Riesenrad, built in 1897 is one of the oldest ferris wheels in the world.
 It plays an suspenseful role in The Third Man as well as the 80s Bond film The Living Daylights.
 The Prater amusement park has lots more contemporary thrills but a ride on the sedate and iconic wheel gives you one of the best views in Vienna.
 From the red wooden cabins you can enjoy a panorama of city rooftops and the Vienna Woods.

 Entrance to the park is free and the rides are charged individually.
 The Ferris Wheel ticket includes a little exhibition on the history of Vienna told through tableaux displayed in cabins at the entrance to the ride.
 Skip the lines by booking the Ferris Wheel in advance here.
 Riesenradplatz 1

 Vienna has world-class art galleries and museums, far more than anyone could visit in a weekend so we chose just two.
 The Secession building makes a statement before you even cross the street.